asen/smg/docs/admin/index.md

 - **rra**: (default - None) - specify a [$rra\_def id](#rra_def) to use
 for this object.
 By default SMG will pick one based on object interval.

+- **notify-xxx**: - these are multiple properties which define monitoring alert notifications.
+Check [monitoring config](#monitoring) for details.
+Note that from the per-leve specifiers only notify-unkn is relevant at this level.

 <a name="view-objects" />

 ### View objects